svg/svgo/README.md

 * [ [ removeAttrs](https://github.com/svg/svgo/blob/master/plugins/removeAttrs.js) ] remove attributes by pattern (disabled by default)
 * [ [ addClassesToSVGElement](https://github.com/svg/svgo/blob/master/plugins/addClassesToSVGElement.js) ] add classnames to an outer `<svg>` element (disabled by default)
 * [ [ removeStyleElement](https://github.com/svg/svgo/blob/master/plugins/removeStyleElement.js) ] remove `<style>` elements (disabled by default)
 * [ [ illustratorLayerIdsToClasses](https://github.com/svg/svgo/blob/master/plugins/illustratorLayerIdsToClasses.js) ] copy `data-id` or `id` attribute to `class`.
-This is useful when exporting from Adobe Illustrator and using "Object IDs: Layer Names" in the export settings (disabled by default)
+This is useful when exporting from Adobe Illustrator and using "Object IDs: Layer Names" in the export settings.
+For more information on the intended use, see [this blog post](https://codingwithspike.wordpress.com/2016/05/01/css-styling-illustrator-svgs/). (disabled by default)

 Want to know how it works and how to write your own plugin?
 [Of course you want to](https://github.com/svg/svgo/blob/master/docs/how-it-works/en.md).